dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**If you are willing to do more than you are paid to do, eventually you will be paid to do more than you do.**
+**Believe in yourself.
+You are braver than you think, more talented than you know, and capable of more than you imagine.**

-Anonymous
+Roy T. Bennett